scenerystack/community/docs/reference/api/kite/Boundary.md

 # Boundary

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/kite/blob/main/js/ops/Boundary.ts](https://github.com/phetsims/kite/blob/main/js/ops/Boundary.ts) for the most up-to-date information.

 ## Overview

 A boundary is a loop of directed half-edges that always follow in the tightest counter-clockwise direction around